cobyj33/tmedia/doc/limitations.md

 Headers state the limitation, and often in "\>" blocks I explain why that limitation exists or still exists.
 Unless you're actually wondering why a certain limitation exists, these blocks are unnecessary to read.
+The headers themselves give an

 If people request, I'll see what I can do about removing any of these limitations, but the task as of right now far exceeds the reward.

 ## Only filesystem media files are allowed

+> **DEV:**
+>
 > While, besides the std::filesystem::path usage, tmedia could theoretically
 > use the network to access media files, handling networking robustly
 > is something that is as foreign to me now as multimedia playback was for me